Carl L. Boeckmann

 Carl Ludwig Boeckmann (January 29, 1867 – September 21, 1923) was a Norwegian-American artist best known as a portrait painter.

 Biography

-Boeckmann was born in Oslo, Norway, the youngest of five children.
+Boeckmann was born in Christiania, Norway, the youngest of five children.
 In 1883, he began to study at Knud Bergslien's school of painting.
 A year later Christian Krogh, Erik Werenskiold, Eilif Peterssen, and Hans Heyerdahl started another art school, where Boeckmann was a student until 1885.